Croatia nixes F-16 purchase from Israel after US objection

-ZAGREB, Croatia — Croatia’s government has formally canceled a $500 million deal to buy 12 used fighter jets from Israel after it collapsed over U.S. objections.
+ZAGREB, Croatia — Croatia’s government on Monday formally canceled a $500 million deal to buy 12 used fighter jets from Israel after it collapsed over U.S. objections.
+The defense minister said the Balkan country will restart the search for the right deal.

 Israel and Croatia reached a tentative deal in March for the sale of the upgraded F-16 Barak fighter planes, pending U.S. approval to allow the American-made technology to be purchased by a third party.